opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/dataset_of_datasets.rst

    * * Private datasets
      * If checked, private datasets are added to the dataset.
 Also adds a "Visibility" field which indicates whether the datasets are public ("domain") or private ("restricted").
    * * Staged datasets
-     * If checked, staged datasets are added to the dataset.
+     * If checked, staged datasets (meaning datasets that are created but not published) are added to the dataset.
 Also adds a "Published" field which indicates whether the datasets are published ("true") or not ("false").
    * * Admin metadata
      * If checked, admin metadata are retrieved and added to the dataset.